 The purpose of epilating and shaving is to create silky smooth skin without irritation.
-If you are wondering whether this can be accomplished using a dry or wet method, please read the tips below for helpful advice.
+If you are wondering whether this can be accomplished using a dry or wet method, please read the tips below or watch the video for helpful advice.

 Dry or wet use